randn

 randn_like(x: &Tensor<T>) -> Result<Tensor<T>, TensorError>

-but the shape will be based on x
+same as randn but the shape will be based on x.

 Parameters: